collectiveidea/over_board/README.md

 the node/express/relay front-end that serves up the app to the users (under the `/client` directory), and the rails GraphiQL front-end, available at `localhost:3000/graphiql`.
 That's not great, IMO it's less terrible than the current state of modern JS on rails.

+## To Do
+- [ ] Request specs for the GraphQL endpoint, which should be pretty easy.
+- [ ] A spiffier Readme.